gh-cli-for-education/gh-education/docs/src/temas/tree-transformations/putout.md

 });
 ```

-is an example of the *PutoutScript* language.
+are examples of the *PutoutScript* language.
 [PutoutScript](https://github.com/coderaiser/putout/blob/master/docs/putout-script.md#-putoutscript) is a JavaScript compatible language which adds additional meaning to `Identifiers` in AST-template.

 Variables look like `__a`, `__b` are an example of [Template Variables](https://github.com/coderaiser/putout/blob/master/docs/putout-script.md#template-variables).